 ARI messages sent to Google are termed as ARI "request" messages.
 Google subsequently returns "response" messages indicating success or failure.

-availability and restrictions for room rates.
-Inventory can also be updated
+OTA_HotelAvailNotifRQ.
+Defines availability and restrictions based on room type and rate plans.
+Inventory can also be updated using this message, but

-per-property taxes and fees.
+TaxFeeInfo.
+(Optional) Defines per-property taxes and fees.
 This message isn't required if

 AmountAfterTaxis specified in the

-- Promotions.
+Promotions.
 (Optional) Defines promotional rates for certain bookings, stays, and users.